GorokhovSemyon/PointsDetection/README.md

 ## About

-- One of the possible implementations of finding key points in a video sequence by methods provided by OpenCV.
+- One of the possible implementations of finding points in a video sequence by methods provided by OpenCV.
 - 0 -- SIFT
 - 1 -- SURF
 - 2 -- BRISK